20 Best Marketing Project Management Software Shortlist

 What is Marketing Project Management Software?

 Marketing project management software is a tool that helps marketing teams plan, execute, and track their projects and campaigns.
-It combines elements of project management with specific features tailored to the needs of marketing teams.
-Project management software for marketing agencies typically includes tools for scheduling, task assignment, resource allocation, and progress tracking.
+It combines project management features like task assignment, resource allocation, and progress tracking with features used by marketing teams like marketing calendars, campaign templates, and asset management for marketing and brand collateral.

 Features of Marketing Project Management Software